Case Study: Running a Free Book Promotion on Amazon

 Is It Worth Running a Free Book Promotion?

-Overall, I feel like this has been a good exercise to give all the Willy Nilly books a little push.
-We’ll repeat it in a couple of months for Fastest Kid in the World as we launch the print edition of that title and see how it goes.
+Overall, I don’t think this one gave us the outcomes that we wanted from the promotion.
+It was a good exercise to give a Willy Nilly book a little push.
+But, I don’t know if perhaps a $0.99 promotion would have worked just as well.
+We’ll test that out in a couple of months for Fastest Kid in the World as we launch the print edition of that title and see how it goes.

 What do you think?
 Did we miss any good avenues to promote our books?
 Let us know how your free book promotions have gone in the comments.